 Successful TRIP applicants will receive funding for their project and remission fees to attend relevant CPD offered through other strands of the support offer, and colleagues will have the support of a project peer adviser.

 The first 31 TRIPs began in June and are focusing on topics including soft skills development for students going on industry placements, subject-specific pedagogy, and employer-engagement in co-curriculum design and delivery.
 A further 19 were announced in November.
 All 50 are summarised in a document available below.
 There is a recorded webinar available to watch now for those wanting more information on TRIPs.

 The Industry Insight delivery partners are working closely with the Knowledge Hub leads to offer work shadowing and work placement opportunities for school teachers and college lecturers, and also more immersive staff placements in industry over three, five or 10 days.
-These activities, alongside employer-led practice and development workshops – the Industry Insight aspect of the offer – will ensure that professional updating is industry relevant and, consequently, that knowledge transfer and professional exchange take place.
+These activities, alongside employer-led workshops – the Industry Insight aspect of the offer – will ensure that professional updating is industry relevant and, consequently, that knowledge transfer and professional exchange take place.

 Announced in May 2019, these opportunities will allow those who will be teaching T Levels access to technical professional development that will support them to facilitate high-quality learning experiences, sharing industry insights with their learners and providing a clear line of sight to work.
 This will include visits to industry and other educational establishments and be based on the ETF’s Teach Too principles.

 This activity takes three forms:

-Remission will be available to those participating in any of this activity, with half-day sessions receiving £200 and full-day sessions £400.
+Remission funding will be available to those participating in any of this activity, with half-day sessions receiving £200 and full-day sessions £400.

-Additionally, practice and development and information and guidance workshops, led by employers, will facilitate the sharing of knowledge, enabling genuine two-way street working.
+Additionally, practice and development and information, advice and guidance workshops, led by employers, facilitate the sharing of knowledge, enabling genuine two-way street working.

 The Industry Insight partner in the north is Grimsby Institute of Further and Higher Education.
 In the south, it is AELP.